The Birth of Durga Puja: A Short Tale of War, Wealth, and Celebration.

 still celebrated today.

-now a wealthy landowner, for siding with the British, Nabakrishna received the
+rise was meteoric.
+Now a wealthy landowner, he was rewarded for siding with the

 where the story takes a unique turn.
-In the book "The Corporation That
+Nick Robin's in his book "The Corporation That

 Nabakrishna helped the British loot Bengal's treasury.
 Overnight, they shared